Childhood obesity in Australia: Sedentary behaviour

 Another contributor to the epidemic of childhood obesity has been the increase in sedentary pursuits.
 Sedentary behaviour includes the time spent using electronic media as a means of entertainment.
-Examples include: television, seated electronic games (iPad) and computer use, including educational or non educational pursuits.
-The Australian Governments Department of Health recommends that children aged between 5– 12 years should not be sedentary for more than two hours a day.
+Examples include: television, seated electronic games and computer use, including educational or non educational pursuits.
+The Australian Governments Department of Health recommends that children aged between 5-12 years should not be sedentary for more than two hours a day.

 Socio-economic factors

 The socio-economic status of individual families has also been said to be a related cause for overweight and obese individuals.
 Children who grow up in families who have a lower income are more likely to be obese compared to those who have a higher income and are therefore brought up in higher socio-economic environments.
 Lack of playground equipment, dangerous roads, and unsafe neighbourhoods are all factors that contribute to a lower level of physical activity.

-The financial status of a family has also been reported to be a key influence in the physical well being of children, as parents may not have the funds to support children in participating in extracurricular activities and physical activity in general.
+The financial status of a family has also been reported to be a key influence in the physical well-being of children, as parents may not have the funds to support children in participating in extracurricular activities and physical activity in general.
 As a result of this, children are more inclined to spend their time partaking in sedentary activities such as watching television.
 Economic status is also shown to be a major contributor to obesity, as families tend to buy more affordable foods, those which are usually higher in fat and energy density.

 Researchers suggest that individuals with a low income are more likely to become obese and those who are more financially stable, less likely.
 Causation behind this issue is founded on the prices of nutritional-based foods being more expensive thus directing funds towards cheaper and more calorie-dense options such as fast food and takeaway.
 The minority of the costs of healthy eating, however, firmly outweigh the economic burden that is placed on both the individual and society caused by diet-related chronic disease.

 School environment

 In order to decrease the prevalence of childhood obesity in Australia both parents and teachers must together develop techniques that best encourage healthy eating.
-In association to this, parents must also develop stronger understandings of the specific foods that will either benefit or prove unfavourable to their children’s health.
+In association to this, parents must also develop stronger understandings of the specific foods that will either benefit or prove unfavourable to their children's health.
 The establishment of in school programs that urge children to participate in physical activity is also imperative, introducing children to fun methods of exercising such as interactive games.